jenkinsci/gerrit-verify-status-reporter-plugin/README.md

 ```

 ## Install Jenkins verify-status-reporter plugin
-  * Install this plugin using the Jenkins plugin manager.
+  * Install the Jenkins Gerrit trigger plugin using the Jenkins plugin manager.
+  * Install this plugin plugin.
   * Configure the Gerrit trigger global config to connect to the Gerrit instance.
 ```
 Jenkins -> Manage Jenkins -> Gerrit Trigger